wp-plugins/social-share-buttons-by-supsystic/readme.txt

 * Fully Responsive
 * Add Sharing Buttons in Different Locations
 * Professional Templates of the Social Media Icons & Share Buttons
-* Choose pages to show social buttons
+* Choose pages to show social share buttons
-* Simple Configuration
+* Simple share buttons configuration and design
 * Customizable design and animation effects
 * Shortcode support

 = Increase Numbers of Social Sharing =

-With our Social Share solution you will increase your social popularity and will take social sharing on a next level.
+With our Social Share button solution you will increase your social popularity and will take social sharing on a next level.
 It will contribute of increase the social activity on your site.
 Social Share by Supsystic is an easy and fast way to let your visitors share your content to social networks, helping you in growth of your social traffic on your website.

 = Fully Responsive and Easy to Use =